 Motorists may be unaware of how remote this monument is.
-Please read this critical safety information so you are well prepared for your Parashant adventure.
+Please read this critical safety information about vehicle and road safety, including the difference between a high clearance 4x4 and a very high clearance 4x4.
+This way you are well prepared for your Parashant adventure.
 At a minimum most roads in the monument should be explored with a high clearance vehicle with all-terrain tires in good condition.
-Four wheel drive is often needed.
-Some roads are more difficult and need specialized 4x4s like Jeeps.
-Some roads are so rough or have such tight turns only UTVs can travel on them.
+Four wheel drive is often needed in sand and loose rock sections of road, or if it rains.
+Some roads are more difficult and need very high clearance 4x4s and UTVs.
+A few roads are so rough or have such tight turns only UTVs can travel on them.
 See Road Descriptions for specific difficulty ratings by road number.

 Mt.
 Trumbull Scenic Loop Drive

 This is the most popular scenic drive in the monument and usually appropriate for any high clearance four wheel drive vehicle.
+The road between the Trumbull Schoolhouse and Mt.
+Trumbull is usually impassible December - February due to snow, ice, and mud above 5,500 feet elevation.
 It leads from St. George, Utah to Mt.
 Trumbull and Toroweap and ends at Pipe Spring National Monument.